 Their record is surprisingly similar to the Phoenix Cardinals, who lost their single Super Bowl appearance to the New England Team That Shall Not Be Named.

 Anyway, it seems that the Suns were prepared to do a three-way trade with the Washington Wizards and Memphis Grizzlies.
 Don’t ask me to explain three-way trades.
 What I do understand is that the Suns wanted Memphis’ Dillon Brooks but Memphis thought they wanted MarShon Brooks, and somehow, Washington’s Austin Rivers was left hanging between the two other cities.

 At the time of the deal, Dillon was injured and not even playing so that would disqualify him from a trade.
-You’d think that these highly valuable professional franchises have attorneys and spokespeople would know this not to mention be able to distinguish two players with the same last name, or at least an active player from one on the injured list.
+You’d think that these highly valuable professional franchises have attorneys and spokespeople would know this and be able to distinguish between two players with the same last name.

 Friday Night Tweets

-Over several hours on a Friday night as trade deadlines approached, reporters from all three cities–Phoenix, Washington, and Memphis–and the national media were told different stories about what Brooks was going to Arizona and which city was claiming Washington’s Austin Rivers.
-Arizona’s sports radio station provided a helpful Twitter timeline for all this from no less than seven sportswriters reporting different stories from the different teams.
+Over several hours on a Friday night as the NBA trade deadlines approached, reporters from all three cities–Phoenix, Washington, and Memphis–and the national media repeated different stories about what Brooks was going to Arizona and which city was claiming Washington’s Austin Rivers.
+Arizona’s sports radio station provided a helpful Twitter timeline for all this from no less than seven sportswriters reporting divergent stories from the three teams.
 It’s a pretty entertaining read:

 - “A [Memphis] Grizzlies source confirms it’s MarShon Brooks in the deal.”

 - “It’s Dillon Brooks coming to the [Phoenix] Suns.
 Reports of it being MarShon are wrong.”

 - “Two sources told me it was MarShon, not Dillon, after initial Dillon Brooks report, but then I was told deal was not complete.”